Higher order cumulants of transverse momentum and harmonic flow in relativistic heavy ion collisions: Correlations of global observables in an event

 is an estimate of the correlation coefficient at fixed multiplicity \cite{Bozek:2019wyr}.
 The results for the partial correlation coefficients are shown in Figs. \ref{fig:rho2} and \ref{fig:rho3} (black triangles).
 The correction is sizable for the elliptic flow correlations coefficient $\rho(p_T,v_2^2)$.
 The partial correlation coefficient is closer to the experimental data.
 Generally, if the dependence of an observable $O$, in a given bin, on multiplicity is approximately linear, the correction to $O$ can be implemented as \cite{Schenke:2020uqq}

 To correct for the effect of multiplicity fluctuation, we can calculate event averages for moments of the corrected variables (\ref{eq:corrected}).
 For the correlation coefficient this procedure is equivalent to the formula for the partial correlation coefficient (\ref{eq:partial}).
 In the following, we use the corrected observables $\tilde{O}$ to estimate higher order cumulants without effects of multiplicity fluctuations.
+When comparing to the experimental data obtained in narrow multiplicity bins the simulation results corrected for multiplicity fluctuations should be considered.
+If the experimental data are obtained in wide multiplicity bins or using a different definition on centrality bins a correction similar to \ref{eq:corrected} could be used in order to obtain a consistent definition of correlations and cumulants between different experiments and model calculations.